Why I Became a Financial Advisor

 - How should you save for your children’s college expenses?

-David McClellan joined Forum Financial Management in 2016 as a Financial Advisor.
+David McClellan joined Forum Financial Management in 2015.
+He is a Partner and Financial Advisor at Forum.
 From his practice in Austin, David focuses on retirement planning and financial life coaching.
 He loves helping people achieve financial independence and a secure retirement.
 David is also an executive at AiVante, a machine learning technology firm that is helping the wealth management industry improve planning for client healthcare costs in retirement.

 David has 30 years of professional experience, primarily in wealth management.
 He held executive sales, product and strategy roles at Morningstar and Pershing and previously worked as a strategy consultant.
 He has a Chicago Booth MBA with concentrations in strategy, finance and marketing.
 He earned a bachelor’s degree with honors in economics and history from the University of Texas at Austin while lettering on the swim team, which won several national championships.
 He brings the work ethic of a champion swimmer to how he works with clients.